 Should I be using a conditioner?

 These contain oils or other active ingredients such as oatmeal.
 They detangle, add shine and can work as a barrier to retain moisture in the skin.
+They are used to counteract dry and irritated skin, and are great for itchy dogs (without infection) either after the shampoo has been used, or used on it’s own in between shampoos.

 How is best to wash my dog?

-Follow with a rinse/conditioner afterwards if indicated.
+Follow with a rinse/conditioner afterwards if needed.

 Make bath time a happy time